So you just moved to Huntsville, AL? Get to know your new home with this Newcomer’s Guide.

 6. Tornado sirens no longer make you flinch.

-7. You no longer notice the windows rattling and the floors shaking from a rocket test launch on the Arsenal.
+7. You no longer notice the windows rattling and the floors shaking from whatever they are blowing up on the Arsenal.